aaronpeters/hillpsychiatry.nl/posts/crux-api-wishlist.md

 Tood often the PSI API returns an error ... sure hope the CRuX API does not suffer from this.

+## 8. Error handling

+Something about ease of use of the API, e.g. the output formats

+## 9. Documentation

+E.g.
+- Sampling / Rate limiting
+-

+## 10. Sample Code

+Always nice to see sample code for popular programming languages.
+Lowers the threshold for (junior) devs to use the API.
+Should include code for
+- fetching data for multiple URLs/Origins with one API call, or with parallel requests
+- presenting the data ?

-## 8. Opt-out for site owners
+## 11. Opt-out for Site Owners

-Site owner can disable beaconing to CRuX
+Site owner can disable beaconing to CRuX.
 Chrome user can disable it, but a site owner can not.
 I may want others not to be able to easily fetch data about how fast my site loads for the users.
 Response header or - better - a meta element ( name="google-crux" content="disable" )

-## 9. Documentation

-Rate limiting = none

-## 10. Error handling

-Something about ease of use of the API, e.g. the output formats